 # Configuration in the web interface

 To access the terminal settings, go to the Settings tab.
-Almost all sections correspond in content to the sections of the interface available directly from the control panel.
+Almost all sections match the content of the interface sections available directly from the control panel.

 # Calls

-You can simultaneously activate SIP and H.323, but you need to set prioritization in the Protocol Priority section.
-This ensures that when making an outgoing call without specifying a protocol, the first attempt is made using the priority protocol, and if it fails, a second attempt is automatically made using the additional protocol.
+You can activate both SIP and H.323 simultaneously, but you will then need to set the prioritization in the Protocol priority dropdown list.
+This ensures that when making an outgoing call without explicitly specifying a protocol, the first call is made using the priority protocol, and if it fails, a second attempt will be automatically made using the alternative protocol.

-You can disable or enable Remote Camera Control, allowing your interlocutors to control the position of your PTZ camera, and you theirs.
+You can enable or disable Far-end camera control to allow or prevent your counterparts from controlling the position of your PTZ camera, and for you to control their PTZ camera.

-On the Settings > Calls > Incoming Calls tab, you can configure the terminal's behavior for incoming calls.
+In the Settings → Calls → Call reception tab, you can configure how the terminal behaves for incoming calls.

-• Ask the user – when there is an incoming call/invitation, you will see a window with information and be given the option to Accept or Decline it (accompanied by a sound notification, i.e., ringtone).
+Ask for user's confirmation – when receiving an incoming call/invitation, a window with information will appear, allowing you to Accept or Decline it (accompanied by a sound notification, i.e., a ringtone).

-• Do Not Disturb – all incoming calls/invitations to the terminal will be rejected, and you will only be able to make outgoing calls.
+Do not disturb – all incoming calls/invitations to the terminal will be declined, and you will only be able to make outgoing calls.

-The option Accept calls during a call is available if your configuration includes the MCU module.
+The Merge incoming Call to Current Call option is available if your package includes the MCU module.

 # MCU

-The settings for MCU conferences are described in the corresponding section.
+MCU conference settings are detailed in the relevant section.

 # Administration